JayaG-gowda/Heritage/README.md

 ![image](https://github.com/JayaG-gowda/Heritage/assets/119968609/263a9304-bdff-49fa-8f7e-48547c681dd5)

+## Source code!
+1. Heritage is the mini project based on the
+   I. HTML5
+   II.
+CSS3
+   III.
+PHP
+   IV.
+JavaScript
+1. <a href="https://github.com/Jayanth14072003/JiocinemaDownloader/archive/refs/heads/main.zip">Click here</a> to download the source code of heritage.
+2. Set folder name as `heritage` and place that folder to the `C:\xampp\htdocs\heritage`, otherwise it will not execute!.

 ## How to create database
 1. Turn on Apache & MySql on XAMPP control panel.
 2. Go to chrome and search `localhost/phpmyadmin`